CIA Agent Career, Salary, and Training Info – CIA Careers

 CIA Agent Salary

-A Clandestine Service Trainee will earn between $54,500 and $76,700 with the salary based on their level of qualifications and education.
+Formerly known as Clandestine Service Trainee, an Operations Officer will earn between $55,215 and $84,044 with the salary based on their level of qualifications and education.
 Assignments outside the country vary in salary level depending on geographic location – bonuses may be adjusted by location.

 Other benefits include paid moving expenses, health insurance and retirement plans, continuing education programs, holidays, sick leave, and family support including provisions for family-friendly leave.